Aculisme/MicroCV/README.md

 - max_radius: Maximum radius to be detected.
 If unknown, put zero as default.

 Quit the python window by pressing `q`, or quitting the process from the command line.

+>*Note that even with optimal settings, some features may not be detected.
+MicroCV is a tool intended to _aid_ microbial growth enumeration -- not automate it entirely.
+It is your responsibility to manually add false negatives / remove false positives from your tally.*